 Vaginal odor is the appearance of a malodor from the vagina with or without the presence of malodorous or normal vaginal discharge.

-The most common cause of vaginal odor is an overgrowth of the mucus lining of the vagina with anaerobic bacteria which is called bacterial vaginosis or BV.
-In a healthy vagina there are many bacteria that live on the mucous membranes.
+The most common cause of vaginal odor is an overgrowth of the mucous lining of the vagina with anaerobic bacteria, which is called bacterial vaginosis or BV.
+In a healthy vagina, there are many bacteria that live on the mucous membranes.
 These bacteria are usually lactobacilli similar to the ones that ferment milk into yoghurt.
 These bacteria are called the natural vaginal flora and they help to keep the pH of the vagina low, which in turn helps stop the growth of other unwanted bacteria and also of certain fungi.

-The lack of vaginal lactobacilli can happen for example after a different condition in the body was treated with antibiotics that were taken either as pills or as an injection, as antibiotics will kill bacteria indifferently all over the body.
+The lack of vaginal lactobacilli can happen (for example) after a different condition in the body was treated with antibiotics that were taken either as pills or as an injection, as antibiotics will kill bacteria all over the body without discrimination.

 Another common reason for vaginal odor or a malodorous vaginal discharge is an infection with the protozoan Trichomonia vaginalis.